nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```
 ### Deleting a link from the list: `delete`
-Deletes a link from the list
+Delete a link from the list.

 Format: `delete link <linkIndexNumber>`